Iron is one of your body’s most vital nutrients.

 Maintaining healthy iron levels helps reduce tiredness and fatigue in the body and can help improve immune system function.

-Your body also needs iron to produce hemoglobin.
-This protein carries oxygen from the lungs to the rest of the body.
+Your body also needs iron to produce haemoglobin – a protein that carries oxygen from the lungs to the rest of the body.

 Naturally, this means the people who are most likely to benefit from iron supplements are: